-After breakfast you will transfer via the local train to Shinkansen (the bullet train) at Hakata Station for further travel around Japan or head back to Fukuoka airport.
+After breakfast you will transfer via hottel shuttle to Hakata Station for further travel around Japan or head back to Fukuoka airport.

 Please be aware that cherry blossom cannot be guaranteed as the time it appears changes from year to year depending on the weather during the preceeding months.
 Early April travel offers the most likely chance of seeing the height of the blossoms.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 The horses are American Quarter horses, all of the horses on this ride have calm and relaxed temperaments and are ridden in a loose rein western style.

 The riding is in 2 locations.
 In the centre of Kyushu Island the terrain is grassy hills with some gullies and level ground.
 The beach location offers large open beaches good for riding as well as more forested areas.

 The pace can be adapted to the group's needs and Western tack is used exclusively on this ride.

 This trail is suitable for riders confident at walk, trot and canter.
 The riding on this holiday is generally relaxed so riders do not need a high level of fitness.
 Please note there is an age limit for this ride - 75 years old.